Impacting families for generations to come.

 All of this presumes that the parents are still the legal guardian and conservator for the child.
 Once a child turns 18, Georgia law presumes they are independent and have authority over their own residency, healthcare, and financial decisions.
 A Gainesville special needs planning lawyer can work with parents on the legal process required to retain legal rights to manage the affairs of their disabled adult child.

-Setting up a Special Needs Trust
+Establishing a Special Needs Trust for Financial Security

 Parents can set up a trust to work in tandem with a will.
 As an heir, the disabled adult child faces a unique challenge.
 They need their inheritance to live, but getting too much money can disqualify them from needed government programs like Supplemental Social Security (SSI) and Medicaid.